ArttuOll/es-toolbelt/README.md

 ### Prettier

-With Prettier be sure to use the `eslint-plugin-prettier`.
-It will disable all the ESLint rules that conflict with its settings.
-Also, make sure it is the last plugin applied!
+With Prettier be sure to use the `eslint-plugin-prettier` and `eslint-config-prettier`.
+This will run Pretties as an ESLint rule and disable all the ESLint rules that conflict with its settings.
+Add `"plugin:prettier/recommended"` to your ESLint config and make sure it is the last plugin applied!

 ### Cypress